Bardakor/betting-app-yami/mds/setup-google-oauth.md

 3. **Create a new project** or select an existing one:
    - Click the project dropdown (next to Google Cloud logo)
    - Click "New Project"
-   - Name it "Elite Betting Platform"
+   - Name it "Yami Betting Platform"
    - Click "Create"

 ### Step 2: Enable APIs